Looking for something?

 Mindful breathing

 Taking deep breaths is important in relaxation as it brings awareness to your body.
-There are many different ways to teach kids to take deep breaths and then blow out:
+There are many different ways to teach children to take deep breaths and then blow out:

 • using a pinwheel